LayerXcom/safety-oracle/README.md

 See: https://hackingresear.ch/cbc-inspector/

-Recalculating levels happens worst V times and the time complexity of the recalculation is O(J).
+Recalculating levels happens worst V times and the recalculation runs in O(J) time, so the total time complexity is O(VJ).

 #### Metrics